Updated: Sept. 16, 2018 at 4:05 p.m.

 The University whittled down its list of peer schools from 18 to 12 this semester in an effort to be more focused on research and to remove schools with sky-high endowments that are not actual competitors of GW, officials said.
 Experts said universities will often re-evaluate peer groups – schools that are used as a basis of comparison for everything from tuition costs to information technology programs – when new leadership takes charge.

-The new list of peer schools eliminates seven of GW’s former peers – Vanderbilt University, Emory University, Duke University, the University of Pennsylvania, American University, the University of Washington at St. Louis and Northwestern University.
+The new list of peer schools eliminates eight of GW’s former peers – Vanderbilt University, Emory University, Duke University, the University of Pennsylvania, American University, the University of Washington at St. Louis, Southern Methodist University and Northwestern University.
 Two new universities – the University of Pittsburgh and Wake Forest University – were added to the list.

 University President Thomas LeBlanc said at a Faculty Senate last month that GW’s previous list of 18 peer schools was “all over the map” because the list of schools had little in common, making it difficult to form an accurate understanding of where GW ranked within its peer group.

 “People cannot tell you why the market basket is a market basket,” he said.
 “It includes schools that are much wealthier than we are and it includes schools that are poorer than we are.
 It includes schools we might aspire to be, it includes schools we pray to God that we don’t fall to.”

 University spokeswoman Lindsay Hamilton said officials looked at each university’s endowment per student, research metrics from the Association of American Universities, National Science Foundation research rank and other data points to create the new list.
 She said the move is designed “to better align” GW’s peers with more “comparable resource bases and to emphasize institutions leading in research.”